If you’re feeling stressed about your Medicare coverage – relax, we’ve got your back.

 Here’s how it works.

-Original Medicare is a federal health insurance program for eligible adults age 65 and older and those under 65 with a medical disability who qualify.
+Original Medicare is a federal health insurance program for eligible adults age 65 and older or those under 65 with a medical disability who qualify.
 It has four parts – Part A, Part B, Part C and Part D.

 Parts A and B pay for different health care costs.